 Sparrow Workshop: Want to learn more about the many sparrow species that breed in the North Country of New York?
 Sparrow Workshop features information on sparrow habitats, identification, and vocalizations through a multi-media program using video, photographs, sound recordings, and PowerPoint slides.
 From the Henslow’s Sparrows of the St. Lawrence Valley grasslands to the White-throated Sparrows on the summits of Adirondack Mountains, the wide variety of North Country sparrow species are covered.
 The many resources available to help birders learn more about the secretive sparrows we observe in our area are also highlighted.

-Each year, avian visitors from the far north move south to spend the winter in our northern New York region.
+Winter Visitors to New York: Each year, avian visitors from the far north move south to spend the winter in our northern New York region.
 Some of the species, like Bohemian Waxwing and Snow Bunting, can be found every winter.
 Other species, such as Pine Grosbeak, irregularly “irrupt” into our area only in certain winters, while some species irrupt on a fairly regular schedule, such as the Common Redpoll, which tends to visit every other winter.
 Why the birds move to our region, and where you can find them, will be discussed.
 The presentation will feature photographs and vocalizations of nineteen species that visit northern New York in winter.

-: We explore the fascinating history of ornithology with a primary focus on North America.
+Birds & Humans: A Historical Perspective: We explore the fascinating history of ornithology with a primary focus on North America.
 The historical relationship between ornithology and conservation will also be highlighted.